Find the Best Certified Nursing Assistant Programs in Mississippi

 Mississippi State Requirements for CNAs

-In order to become a CNA in Mississippi, it is necessary to complete a board-approved CNA program and fulfill a minimum of 120 CNA training hours.
+To become a CNA in Mississippi, it is necessary to complete a board-approved CNA program and fulfil a minimum of 120 CNA training hours.
 After completing the program, candidates must pass the mandatory CNA state exam to obtain their original CNA certification.

 Mississippi Nurse Aide Registry